 In the event the seller has confirmed that the transfer of shares would not generate capital gain, it is possible to request the non-applicability of the withholding before the DR Tax Authority.
 This request should be filed no longer than 30 days before the date that the withholding should be made.

 Withholding taxes are paid by withholding agents, meaning those subjects that – by express mandate of the tax code, a regulation or by provision of the tax authorities – make the withholding of the tax on payments made to third parties, having to declare and pay the amount withheld to the tax administration in the name of the taxpayer subject to the withholding.
 Applicable rates to withholdings vary, they include:

 Tax on the transfer of industrialised goods and services, the Dominican Republic’s equivalent to VAT, is generally applicable over the value of traded goods and services.
 Legal entities and individuals foreign and/or domestic are subject to paying this indirect tax.
 The current rate is equivalent to 18%, calculated over the price of the traded good or service.
-Certain services and fundamental goods – such as education, health, transport, electricity, water, etc – are exempt from this tax.
+Some products – such as yogurt, butter, coffee, animal and vegetable fats, sugar, cocoa and chocolate – pay a rate equivalent to 16%.
+Additionally, certain services and fundamental goods – such as education, health, transport, electricity and water – are exempt from this tax.

 Companies that do not operate in an active manner or suffer losses during a specific tax period are subject to an asset tax, an alternative to the income tax, paid only when the payable amount for income tax would be lower than the amount to be paid for the asset tax.
 The current rate is 1% over the total of all taxable assets.